AJLindner/OneIdentity-Password-Manager-OneLogin-Integration/README.md

+# One Identity Password Manager : API-Based MFA with OneLogin

 # Introduction
 This repo contains the tools needed to integrate [One Identity Password Manager](https://www.oneidentity.com/products/password-manager/) with [OneLogin By One Identity](https://www.onelogin.com/) using the OneLogin API 2 (v5).